Rtanj: Rtanj tea

-A widely known traditional product of Rtanj is the "Rtanj tea", a herbal tea made of winter savory.
-It is celebrated for its antiseptic and aromatic properties, and is allegedly an aphrodisiac, which gave the plant a local moniker đipikur ("jump(ing)-dick").
-Allegedly, the plant also has bronchodilatory and antioxidant effect and the virility is enhanced because of the flavonoids which stimulate the production of testosterone.
+A widely known traditional product of Rtanj is Rtanj tea, an herbal infusion made of winter savory, celebrated for its antiseptic and aromatic properties, and allegedly an aphrodisiac, which gave the plant a local moniker đipikur ("jump(ing)-dick").
+Allegedly, the plant also has bronchodilatory and antioxidant effect, and the imbiber's virility is enhanced because of the flavonoids which stimulate testosterone production.
 Before it gained its modern reputation, it has been used by the local population as a remedy for bronchitis, asthma, coughing, children's respiratory inflammations, and gerontology problems.

 By May 2019, the massive summer harvesting of winter savory on Rtanj was banned by the Institute for Nature Conservation of Serbia until the species recovers.
-The plant has been over-harvested in general, but it was especially damaged as, instead of the former harvesting using knives or scissors, the harvesters began massively pulling out the plants from their roots.
+The plant has been over-harvested in general, but was especially damaged as, instead of the former harvesting using knives or scissors, harvesters began massively pulling out the plants from their roots.

-Medicinal and aromatic wildly grown herbs picked on the Rtanj and the mountain Ozren, which is on the opposite, southern side of Sokobanja, account for the majority of the Serbian export of these commodities, which in 2018 reached €3.3 million.
+Medicinal and aromatic wildly grown herbs picked on the Rtanj and the mountain Ozren, which is on the opposite, southern side of Sokobanja, account for the majority of Serbian exports of these commodities, which in 2018 reached €3.3 million.

 Protection

-Rtanj was placed under the state protection in May 2019 when it was declared a natural monument ("Special nature reserve Rtanj").
+Rtanj was placed under state protection in May 2019 when it was declared a natural monument ("Special nature reserve Rtanj").